Liu Zhenmin

-Liu Zhenmin (刘振民; born August 1955) is a Chinese diplomat who served as the Under-Secretary-General for the United Nations Department of Economic and Social Affairs from 2017 to 2022.
-He was appointed to the position effective on 26 July 2017.
-Previously he had served as Vice-Minister for Foreign Affairs of China after a thirty-year career in the Ministry of Foreign Affairs of the People's Republic of China.
+Liu Zhenmin (刘振民; born August 1955) is a Chinese diplomat who was named as the country's special envoy for climate change on 12 January 2024.
+Previously he had served as the Under-Secretary-General for the United Nations Department of Economic and Social Affairs (DESA) from 2017 to 2022.
+He was appointed to that position effective on 26 July 2017.
+Prior to that he had served as Vice-Minister for Foreign Affairs of China after a thirty-year career in the Ministry of Foreign Affairs of the People's Republic of China.
+While at DESA, Liu promoted China's Belt and Road Initiative.

 Education and early career

 Liu holds a Master of Laws from the Law School of Peking University.